Design tools

 Editing live web pages from a graphic app is no longer a dream

-Lunacy users now can make edits to the design of live web pages right from the app.
+Lunacy users can now edit the design of live web pages right from the app.
 How to save time and money with linked design

 Everyone makes mistakes: graphic designers, UX writers, web developers.
 Sadly, not all mistakes get noticed before a web page is published.
 But once it gets there, it can take weeks to fix it.
 Why so long?

 Let’s take Icons8.
-Like many other companies, we use Scrum and all the developers have lots of tasks for a 2-week sprint cycle.
-If they fix issues that pop up during the sprint, they would fail to get all the planned tasks done.
-Also, disturbing people with sudden tasks it’s not a good idea.
+Like many other companies, we use Scrum, and all the developers have many tasks for a 2-week sprint cycle.
+If they fix issues that pop up during the sprint, they will fail to get all the planned tasks done.
+Also, disturbing people with sudden tasks, it’s not a good idea.
 For the above reasons, the procedure is as follows:

 1. We create a task in Jira to fix the discovered issue.